AKSpeed/iwopensource/README.md

 IWOpenSource for Intraweb v15.0.10 & v15.0.20

-IWOpenSource compiled with  Delphi XE6,  XE10.1 Berlin For older Delphi you can try change value {$IF CompilerVersion >= 27.0} to a lower value.
+IWOpenSource compiled with  Delphi XE6,  XE10.1 Berlin.

+For older Delphi you can try change value {$IF CompilerVersion >= 27.0} to a lower value.

 Complety tested ToolWindow for: FireFox v52, Chrome, Safary, Opera 17, IE11